AndreiGoldin/NonuniformDetonation1D/README.md

 ### Scientific computing patterns
 From [this article](https://ccc.inaoep.mx/~grodrig/Descargas/429-155.pdf)
-1. The integrator–class structure must be reusable with- out modification.
+1. The integrator–class structure must be reusable without modification.
 2. The integrator–class must not contain details of the integrated model.
 3. The differential equations are located outside the integrator–class.
 4. The integrator–class must be extensible.
 New integrations methods can be